omarkmu/pz-omichat/docs/sandbox-options/languages.md

 If the translation is absent, the language name will be used as-is regardless of the in-game language.

 The default languages have translations provided by the mod, in all languages for which the mod has translations.
-In addition to the default languages, translations are included for the following languages which have many native speakers:
+In addition to the default languages, translations are included for the following languages:

 - Arabic
 - Bengali
+- Catalan
 - Cantonese
+- Gujarati
+- Hausa
+- Hawaiian
 - Hindi
 - Javanese
+- Latvian
+- Malay
 - Marathi
+- Persian
 - Punjabi
+- Romanian
 - Shanghainese
+- Tagalog
 - Tamil
 - Telugu
 - Urdu